 If you trust Google, rest easy: They don’t anticipate this change should affect your campaign’s CPA, even though your CPC may change.
 The expectation is Google will be bidding more exclusively for more qualified traffic that’s more likely to convert on your site.

-Although Google may be adjusting your actual bid in the AdWords auction, you will not see that change the bid you set in AdWords.
+Although Google may be adjusting your actual bid in the Google Ads auction, you will not see that change the bid you set in Google Ads.
 You can still increase your bids for high-performing keywords and segments or decrease your bids for poor-performing keywords and segments, and Google will aim to keep your average CPCs within your max bid.

 Interesting, Google’s eCPC does not take device into account when adjusting your bids.
 Advertisers should still review and set appropriate bid adjustments for mobile, tablet, and desktop traffic based on the relative performance on each device.